Chief Bryan Sylvester

 Chief Sylvester holds a Bachelor’s degree from Southwest Texas State University, a Master Peace Officer License, is a graduate of the Law Enforcement Management Institute of Texas, the Institute of Law Enforcement Administration Command Management College and the 235th class of the FBI National Academy.

-Chief Sylvester is a member of the Executive Advisory Board of the North Central Texas Fusion Center and serves on the Advisory Council of the Caruth Police Institute.
+Chief Sylvester serves on the Executive Board of the North Texas Chiefs Association and serves on the Advisory Council of the Caruth Police Institute.

 Assistant Chief Steven Baxter

 Assistant Chief Steven Baxter began his career with the Richardson Police Department as a police officer in July 1994.
 Throughout the 23 years of service to the City of Richardson community Steven Baxter worked in several areas of the department.
 Steven ended his career as the as the Captain over the Investigative Operations Bureau, which includes command over the investigative process, case filings and records management.
 Previous assignments include; Major Crimes Lieutenant and Property Crimes Lieutenant in Investigations, Lieutenant in Patrol Operations Division, Sergeant over Crimes Against Persons / Forgery & Fraud Unit, Patrol Sergeant, Detective and Patrol Officer.
 In addition, Steven served as a member of the Special Weapons and Tactics Unit from 2003 to 2016 serving as the SWAT Commander from 2009 to 2016.